awsdocs/amazon-aurora-user-guide/doc_source/postgresql-kerberos-setting-up.md

 1. Set up appropriate VPC routing rules to ensure that network traffic can flow both ways\.

-1. Ensure that the DB instance's security group can receive inbound traffic from the directory's security group\.
+1. Ensure that the DB instance security group can receive inbound traffic from the directory security group\.

 1. Ensure that there is no network access control list \(ACL\) rule to block traffic\.